mfelleisen/Santorini/Code/README.md

 - [ ] distributed version
   - [X] json for testing individual steps: board
   - [X] json for testing individual steps: action
-  - [ ] json for testing individual steps: placements and places
+  - [X] json for testing individual steps: placements and places
   - [X] protocol for communication (first draft)
   - [ ] remote proxy for players
   - [ ] remote proxy for tournament administrators s
+  - [ ] how to communicate final results

 - [ ] GUI for watching the game (an observer)
 - [ ] ??
 GUI for playing?